lvclark/polyRAD/vignettes/polyRADtutorial.md

 We can iteratively estimate genotype probabilities assuming Hardy-Weinberg equilibrium.
 The argument `tol` is set to a higher value than the default here in order to help the tutorial run more quickly.
+Since *Miscanthus* is highly outcrossing, we will leave the `selfing.rate` argument at its default of zero.

 ``` r
 mydataHWE <- IterateHWE(mydata, tol = 1e-3)